sanchobuendia/Docker_Flask_Streamlit/README.md

 ![image](images/link.png)

-If the browser does not open automatically you must copy the link and place it in the browser
+If the browser does not open automatically you must copy the link and place it in the browser.

+# Using Streamlit Inside Docker Container